 Executive Director/Crisis Counselor

-Alex Brace has been with Small Talk Children's Assessment since November 2011.
+Alex Brace has been with Small Talk Children's Advocacy Center since November 2011.
 Working with children has been his passion for many years.
 He is trained in Trauma-Focused Cognitive Behavioral therapy and specializes in working with children and adolescents who have been impacted by abuse and trauma.
 He is passionate about helping children heal and become empowered despite the traumatic experiences they have endured.
 He was born and raised in Lansing, Michigan.
-He completed his Bachelor's in Psychology and a Master's in Counseling from Michigan State University.
+He completed his Bachelor's in Psychology in 2008 and a Master's in Counseling in 2010, both from Michigan State University.
 He was appointed by Governor Gretchen Whitmer to serve on the Governor's Task Force on Child Abuse and Neglect.
 Starting his appointment in January 2020, Alex will join with other professionals around the state to combat child abuse.
 He serves on the board for the Children's Advocacy Centers of Michigan as a representative of Small Talk.
 Alex is a licensed counselor in the State of Michigan.

 Forensic Interviewer/Prevention Specialist

 Aubree graduated in 2010 from Trine University with her Bachelors of Science in Criminal Justice and Psychology.
 While completing her undergrad, Aubree pursued her passion for making a difference by volunteering for Brooklawn Child & Family Services where she mentored troubled youth.
-Aubree later joined the Steuben County Literacy Coalition and collaborated with local schools to provide enrichment opportunities such as art, music, theatre, science and math.
+Aubree later joined the Steuben County Literacy Coalition and collaborated with local schools to provide enrichment opportunities such as art, music, theater, science and math.
 After graduation, Aubree continued working with youth, as well as adults, by providing assistance with developing successful life skills.
 Aubree moved from Indiana to Michigan in 2014, and joined Small Talk Children’s Assessment Center as their Intake Coordinator.
 Collectively, she has over five years of experience working and collaborating with children and young adults.
 Aubree’s passion is to help youth to excel in all aspects of their lives.